hrucchetto/bcraapi/README.md

 ## Usage

-Running the following command you can get the selected data in your current directory within a folder called `output/<runtime_date>_bcra_dataset`.
+Running the following command you can get the selected data in your current directory within a file called `output/<runtime_date>_bcra_dataset`.

 ```bash
 $ python main.py
 ```

-You will be asked to enter some input during the process.
+You will be asked to enter some inputs during the process.

 **1. Start and end dates**